 Press Release: Yucatán Government Launches Innovative Guide for Carbon Project Development in the Voluntary Carbon Market

-This guide seeks to provide clear and effective guidelines for developing projects focused on high-integrity Nature-based Solutions (NbS) in the context of the VCM.
+This guide seeks to provide clear and effective guidelines for developing publications focused on high-integrity Nature-based Solutions (NbS) in the context of the VCM.

 Yucatán, uniquely located on the Peninsula between the Gulf of Mexico and the Caribbean, harbors invaluable ecosystems such as tropical forests and mangroves.
 These ecosystems, however, are threatened by human activity and climate-related disturbances.
 64 percent of the state’s forested area shows some degree of degradation.
 The Yucatán government recognizes the need for concrete actions to reverse this trend and is implementing a set of climate and environmental policies.
 The VCM is, therefore, an instrument with the potential to help Yucatán achieve its sustainable development goals.

-Additionally, private sector actors increasingly seek guidance from state agencies to understand the role of national and subnational regulations that could affect the development and sustainability of carbon projects.
+Additionally, private sector actors increasingly seek guidance from state agencies to understand the role of national and subnational regulations that could affect the development and sustainability of carbon publications.

-1. Criteria to ensure high-integrity projects comply with the existing legal and political considerations in Mexico;
+1. Criteria to ensure high-integrity publications comply with the existing legal and political considerations in Mexico;

-2. Concrete steps within the carbon project cycle, from the design phase to the issuance of carbon credits;
+2. Concrete steps within the carbon publication cycle, from the design phase to the issuance of carbon credits;

 3. Social and legal considerations for developing NbS activities in Mexico to ensure the active participation of communities and ejidos and guarantee their free, prior, and informed consent;